anniedotexe/anniew.xyz/README.md

 ### Icon

-This is the icon of me in [anniew.xyz/about](https://anniew.xyz/about)
+This is the icon of me on the Home and About pages.

 _Art credits to my friend [Steph](https://www.instagram.com/wynn.draws/)._